 CCRCs & the CARF Seal of Approval

 Over 25 years ago, a group of pioneering leaders from the senior living, finance, and consumer advocacy fields came together to create a national campaign for excellence in continuing care retirement communities through the establishment of an accrediting body, a set of rigorous standards and a peer review system.
-Today, just 13 percent of the nation’s continuing care retirement communities has earned accreditation from the Commission on Accreditation of Rehabilitation Facilities and Continuing Care Accreditation Commission, known as CARF-CCAC.
+Today, less than one quarter of the nation’s continuing care retirement communities has earned accreditation from the CARF International.

 Achieving this designation requires a significant level of effort and commitment – it means that a senior living community is opening itself to an on-site visit by an independent survey team that will judge its quality; financial health; and resident, associate and board satisfaction and commitment.
 This team conducts interviews and reviews hundreds of documents required to demonstrate compliance with the Commission’s more than 600 measures of quality in the areas of resident service, administration and governance practices, and financial viability.